Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 Wire CDT replaces `eosio.cdt` / `cdt`.
 It is a self-contained toolchain — its own LLVM 18, its own libc and libc++, the WASM contract library, and the CMake package.

-> **Build it from source.** The only published release, `v1.0.0`, predates the ABI and storage
+> **Build it from source.** The published `v1.0.0` is missing ABI and storage fixes this guide
-> fixes this guide assumes — it has the silent duplicate-`emplace` overwrite, the `_i` ABI id
-> mismatch, the phantom table entries and the old `cdt-abidiff` — and it reports the same version
-> string as `master`, so a version check cannot tell them apart.
-Check out `7f756bbf` or newer and
+> assumes, and reports the same version string as `master`, so a version check cannot tell them
-> follow [BUILD.md](../BUILD.md); do not install the published `v1.0.0` artifacts for contract
-> development. **Everything below assumes that baseline**, and no caveats for older builds are
-> given.
+> apart.
+Build from `master` and follow [BUILD.md](../BUILD.md).
+Everything below assumes that.

 `sudo cmake --install build` puts the toolchain under `/usr/local`, where `find_package(cdt)` finds it with no further configuration.
 Once a release carrying the fixes is published, the